adavarski/ArgoCD-GitOps-playground/README.md

     client-certificate-data: REDACTED
     client-key-data: REDACTED

+### Add production cluster to ArgoCD
 $ argocd cluster add kind-prod
 WARNING: This will create a service account `argocd-manager` on the cluster referenced by context `kind-prod` with full cluster level privileges.
 Do you want to continue [y/N]? y
 INFO[0010] ServiceAccount "argocd-manager" created in namespace "kube-system" INFO[0010] ClusterRole "argocd-manager-role" created